Have the freshest free hiking tips sent to you each month!

 a) Getting injured

-c) Unexpected exposure to weather extremes (gear failure, falling into a river, bad planning) leading to hypothermia
+c) Unexpected exposure to cold weather (gear failure, falling into a river, bad planning) leading to hypothermia

 d) Water crossings gone bad: Don't get in over your head!